 I thought I would work my way through the day (and next) for this Round up of Pumpkin recipes just for fun.
 I doubt you would want to serve them all, or you would be pumpkined out, but one or two might appeal!

 Just click on any of the pictures to go to the recipes.

-If your house guests will be staying overnight, this pumpkin crumb coffee cake will be the perfect way to start their day off in the right way.
 It’s packed with brown sugar and spices and just plain delicious.
 See how to make this great coffee cake at My Recipes.